tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Clients offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
-For instance, a client might offer shares for several elliptic curves or multiple integer DH groups.
+For instance, a client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same parameters.
 Clients and servers MUST NOT offer any KeyShareEntry values for groups not